richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

-# Spark Application Development in Cloudera Data Engineering Data Hub
+# Section 1: Spark on Cloudera Data Engineering Data Hubs

 ## Lab 1.
 Importing a Snowflake table to a Cloudera Data Lakehouse Iceberg table using Spark